Actors Nikki DeLoach and Ashley Williams leaned on each other as their parents faced dementia

-One of her biggest supporters was Williams.
-After making the difficult decision to move David to a memory care facility, DeLoach turned to Williams for comfort.
+One of her biggest supporters was Williams, who offered comfort when DeLoach made the difficult decision to move David to a memory care facility and, later, when he died of dementia in 2021.

 "Having a friend like Ashley in my life is like having a sister you can call on your best and worst days, when your heart is singing and also when it's breaking," says DeLoach.
 "It's knowing that you never have to be alone inside anything that you are going through."

 he pair created Team DeLoach and Williams Families to raise funds and awareness through Walk to End Alzheimer's.
 Both actors have starred in several popular Hallmark Channel films, and received an outpouring of donations from fellow cast and crew members.
 Williams' sister, actor Kimberly Williams-Paisley, has also supported their team.

 In 2021, the friends attended Walk to End Alzheimer's together in Los Angeles.
 DeLoach emceed the event while her mother, Terri, and Williams held flowers during the Promise Garden ceremony.